chamorim21/qrcode-generator/README.md

 ## Getting started

+To get started, you'll need to set the environment variables in frontend.
+Following the example given in `frontend/.env.local.example` file, you'll need to create a `.env.local` in the same directory with the required fields.

-To get started, you'll need to have Docker and Docker Compose installed on your machine.
-Once you have those installed, simply run the following command:
+After that, also, you'll need to have Docker and Docker Compose installed on your machine.
+Once you have those installed and have the enviroment variables configured, simply run the following command:

 ```bash
 docker-compose up